 Steps to Create a Strategic Planning Framework

-These are steps for developing a framework:
+Here are the essential steps for developing your framework:

 5 Strategic Planning Process Models for Startups